|Dates||June 7 - August 2, 2014 *|

 Q: What do I need to apply?

-Online application and application fee (https://chnm.gmu.edu/globaled/application.php)
+Online application and registration and processing fee (https://chnm.gmu.edu/globaled/application.php)

 Submit all supplemental materials: 1 passport-size photo,electronic resume (in Spanish), electronic Statement of Motivation (in Spanish), a copy of your passport; and 1 letter of recommendation (in English).